-Adaptations during the day to the loss of sleep tend to be driven by the state of agitation that causes and continues insomnia.
+Adaptations during the day to the loss of sleep tend to be driven by the state of agitation that causes and continues Insomnia.

-How high the sugar creates can eventually go into a significant shock, which reinforces the carbohydrate boost and relieves food; It is not unusual for clients to report that they have had problems with bad eating habits that may have originated in their sleep continuity problems.
+How high the sugar created can eventually go into a significant shock, which reinforces the carbohydrate boost and relieves food; It is not unusual for clients to report that they have had problems with bad eating habits that may have originated in their sleep continuity problems.

 People who are blind can have significant challenges with their circadian rhythm and, as a result, experience chronic loss of sleep.

-The experience of insomnia is related to the vulnerability to catching a cold because it results in decreased immune function.
+The experience of Insomnia is related to the vulnerability to catching a cold because it results in decreased immune function.

-People who have experienced chronic insomnia also tend to have an increased risk of cardiovascular disease, cancer, metabolic syndrome, high blood pressure , diabetes and stroke.
+People who have experienced chronic Insomnia also tend to have an increased risk of cardiovascular disease, cancer, metabolic syndrome, high blood pressure, diabetes, and stroke.